01 of 19

 03 of 19

-I love the how the purple 'Bluebird' nemesia, contrasts with the 'brown and orange bicolor' snapdragon.
+The how the purple 'Bluebird' nemesia, contrasts beautifully with the 'brown and orange bicolor' snapdragon.
 While the 'crown red' snapdragon adds some pop, the leather leaf sedge pulls it all together.Continue to 4 of 19 below.

 04 of 19

 05 of 19

 Fall Container Garden Grouping

 By grouping container gardens you can really change the look of an area, be it a deck, a yard, a terrace, a landing or stoop.
 You can also move your containers around in the grouping to change the look.
 This is particularly handy in fall because plants like asters and mums get tired and when they do you can easily move them to an out of the way spot.Continue to 6 of 19 below.